 - KS 4.
 Post 16 options A Level/Further Education/Employment/Apprenticeships

 - KS 5.
 Post 18 options Further /Higher Education/UCAS/Employment

-Support and guidance is further enhanced by the local Connexions service who provide St Gregory’s with a Personal Adviser who is based in the school 1 day a week.
-The Connexions adviser is available during normal school hours and each student in KS 4 and KS 5 is given the opportunity to have a one to one interview.
+Support and guidance is further enhanced by the Prospects service who provide St Gregory’s with a Personal Adviser who is based in the school 1 day a week.
+The Prospects adviser is available during normal school hours and each student in KS 4 and KS 5 is given the opportunity to have a one to one interview.
 They also provide group sessions with students at KS 3 and support and guidance in preparation for the process of choosing subjects at KS4.
-The Connexions adviser is able to provide confidential, impartial information and advice in order to enable each student to make informed decisions about their future career path.
+The Prospects adviser is able to provide confidential, impartial information and advice in order to enable each student to make informed decisions about their future career path.

-Students who are studying vocational qualifications are given the opportunity to undertake a period of work experience in the summer term of year 12 and have the opportunity to undertake a careers interview.
+All students are given the opportunity to undertake a period of work experience in the summer term of year 12 and have the opportunity to undertake a careers interview.

 The school also has a range of resources which are available to students in the careers room, school library and sixth form study area.